 A Great Deal!

-So the clownfish has got a very secure home for all the family in a perfect location with lots of food that just passes by but what does the anemone get in return?
-Pooh is the short answer, in return for the perfect house the clownfish drops it’s pooh on the anemone.
+So the clownfish has got a very secure home for all the family.
+A perfect location with lots of food that just passes by but what does the anemone get in return?
+Pooh is the short answer.
+In return for the perfect house the clownfish drops its pooh on the anemone.
 Can’t imagine what kind of sophistry was involved in those negotiations.
 The clownfish also removes parasites, oxygenates and chases away anemone predators but lets not have the truth get in the way of a good story.